Tovah P. Klein, Ph.D. - Director

 Alison Davis - Associate Director

 Alison Davis (email@example.com) received her bachelor's degree in psychology from the University of Michigan and her Masters in Social Work from Hunter College.
 She spent many years working with children and families as a social worker before returning to Hunter for a Masters in Early Childhood Education.
 Prior to joining the Toddler Center, she spent nine years as a teacher at Madison Avenue Presbyterian Church Day School.
 Alison is the mother of two children, one in high school and one in college.

 Andrea Carmosino - Center Administrator

 Andrea Carmosino (firstname.lastname@example.org) is the Center Administrator and can answer questions about the Toddler Center.
-She is the mother of three children, all Toddler Center graduates, currently in high school, college (a Barnard College junior), and beyond.
-In the past, Andrea worked at the Columbia University School of Social Work (and is a CU alum).
-Most recently, she has been running her own jewelry business.
-She is happy to return to the Toddler Center.
+She is the mother of three Toddler Center graduates - two currently in college (one a Barnard College senior) and one finished and living in the real world.
+Andrea is a CU alum and formerly worked at the Columbia University School of Social Work.

 Ashley Cattaneo - Head Teacher

 Ashley Cattaneo (email@example.com) received her bachelor's degree from SUNY Cortland in 2012 with a certification in Inclusive Special Education (1-6).
-She is currently in her last year at Bank Street in the Infant and Family Development/Early Intervention and Early Childhood Special Education Program.
+Ashley recently completed her graduate work at Bank Street in the Infant and Family Development/Early Intervention and Early Childhood Special Education Program in May.

 Hannah Dunn - Research Coordinator

-Hannah Dunn (firstname.lastname@example.org) is a 2017 graduate of Barnard College and joins us as Research Coordinator after being a student teacher at the Toddler Center in 2015-16 and an assistant teacher during her senior year.
-She will be coordinating research projects as well as being an assistant teacher in the afternoon classes.
+Hannah Dunn (firstname.lastname@example.org) is a 2017 graduate of Barnard College and now works as the Toddler Center's Research Coordinator after being a student teacher at the Toddler Center in 2015-16 and an assistant teacher during her senior year.
+She will be coordinating research projects as well as being an assistant teacher in a morning and afternoon class.